emmairwin/open-innovation-curriculum/participation_curriculum/interviewing-users.md

 ![fieldnotes](https://c1.staticflickr.com/9/8806/17743377585_c15e637587.jpg)

-Read Chapters 2 & 3 of Interviewing Users.
+In your book...

+* Read Chapter 2 “A Framework for Interviewing".
+* Read Chapter 3 "Getting Ready to Conduct Your Interviews".

 ##### Highlights